Pictures taken from Virginia back in 1992. My family did not take much pictures. This is all I can find of you in the photo albums. Sorry, Uncle.

 I am an NBA super fan, like the known architect man, James Goldstein.
 He usually wears outlandish outfits with his cowboy hat.
 (You will see James Goldstein on national televised games on the sideline, while I only watch the games on my iPad on Reddit or TV.)

-In 2013, my good friend and I visited Las Vegas together.
+In 2012, my friend and I visited Las Vegas together.
 We assumed attractive women will come to us.
 Apparently, they did not.
 Welcome to reality.

 He introduced me to the "game."